Tablelist Programmer's Guide

 The tablelist::sortByColumn and tablelist::addToSortColumns commands specified in these settings enable the user to sort the items by one or more columns, with the aid of the left mouse button and of the Shift key.

-The file serialParams.tcl, which is sourced into the main script, contains the following code, which is related mainly to the -labelwindow checkbutton setting for column no. 1:
+The file serialParams.tcl, which is sourced into the main script, contains the following code, which is related mainly to the -labelwindow checkbutton setting for column no. 1 and the -aftercopycommand configuration option:

 #